This page lists software that I currently use.

-- Vim with various plugins for most text editing.
+- Vim (mostly Neovim since about July or August 2020) with various plugins for most text editing.

 - Anki for spaced repetition